untangle/mfw_docs/beta.rst

 To get started on the beta test first you must get one of the currently supported platforms.
 We'll be making turnkey hardware options available in the future.
 For this beta, you can use a Linksys Router, or you can install it on Oracle VirtualBox as an easy way to try out the product.

-- `Click for beta Installation Instructions for Oracle VirtualBox <betaoraclevirtualbox.rst>`_
+- `Click for beta Installation Instructions for Oracle VirtualBox <betaoraclevirtualbox.html>`_
-- `Click for beta Installation Instructions for a Linksys WRT Router <betalinksys.rst>`_
+- `Click for beta Installation Instructions for a Linksys WRT Router <betalinksys.html>`_

 Setup Wizard